WNBA star Brittney Griner released from Russian detention in prisoner swap for convicted arms dealer - KTVZ

 WNBA star Brittney Griner has been released from Russian detention, President Joe Biden said Thursday.

-A source familiar with the matter tells CNN that the swap involves convicted Russian arms dealer Viktor Bout.
+Griner was released in a prisoner swap that involved Russian arms dealer Viktor Bout, a source familiar with the matter told CNN.
 The swap did not include another American that the State Department has declared wrongfully detained, Paul Whelan.

 “She’s safe, she’s on a plane, she’s on her way home,” Biden said at the White House Thursday morning alongside Griner’s wife, Cherelle.
 “After months of being unjustly detained in Russia, held under untolerable circumstances, Brittney will soon be back in the arms of her loved ones, and she should have been there all along.”